AcademySoftwareFoundation/openexr/README.md

 * The openexr-dev@lists.aswf.io mail list: This is a development focused mail list with a deep history of technical conversations and decisions that have shaped the project.
-Subscribe a [openexr-dev@lists.aswf.io](https://lists.aswf.io/g/openexr-dev).
+Subscribe at [openexr-dev@lists.aswf.io](https://lists.aswf.io/g/openexr-dev).

 * GitHub Issues: GitHub issues are used both to track bugs and to